 Fields-of-practice competency assessments (Examinations)

 What knowledge is assessed in the exams?
+Does it include theoretical knowledge and practical skills?

 How will the exams be created and maintained?